kgateway-dev/kgateway/docs/content/upgrading/faq.md

 A normal upgrade of Gloo across minor versions should not cause any disruption to existing Gloo state.
 In the case of a breaking change, we will communicate through the changelog or other channels if some other adjustment must be made to perform the upgrade.

+As of open-source Gloo version 0.21.1, there is a command available in `glooctl` that can help mitigate some concern about Gloo state: `glooctl debug yaml` can be used to dump the current Gloo state to one large YAML manifest.
+While this command is not yet really suitable as a robust backup tool, it is a very useful debug tool to have available.

 - **How do I handle upgrading across a breaking change?**